charlieydman/Portfolio/replit.md

 ## Overview

-This is a personal portfolio website built with Flask that showcases creative works across multiple disciplines including jewelry making, woodworking, 3D modeling, and drawings.
-The application provides a clean, responsive interface for displaying artistic projects with an image gallery system, detailed project descriptions, and contact functionality.
-The website serves as a digital showcase for creative professionals to display their work and connect with potential clients.
+This is a static portfolio website showcasing creative works across multiple disciplines including jewelry, woodworking, and 3D models.
+The site features an interactive project browser with a minimal, clean design that emphasizes visual content.
+Originally built as a Flask application, it has been converted to a static site for GitHub Pages deployment, maintaining all interactive functionality through client-side JavaScript.

 ## User Preferences